jeffskinnerbox/blog/content/ideas/howto-remotely-suspend-and-wake-a-linux-machine.md

 For example, if you want to use VNC, video conferencing, etc. while away from home, you have the option of waking up you machine and gain access.

-You'll need a always running server from which to send the WOL magic packet.
+You'll need an always running server from which to send the WOL magic packet.
-The obvious candidate is the LAN router.
+The obvious candidate foe is my LAN's router.
 I'll create a Docker container specifically designed to provide this service accessible via Cloudflare's tunnels capabilities.

+>**NOTE: Wake-on-lan is implemented as a Layer-2 protocol, and as such, it is not a Linux-specific issue.
+>Wake-on-lan is implemented by the motherboard and network card, not the operating system.
+>As a result, you will see many different methodologies to get get Wake-on-lan working.
+>The web article ["The Ultimate Guide to Wake on LAN for Windows, MacOS, and Linux"][08]
+>gives you a broad view on the many things that maybe needed to get wake-on-lan working.

 Sources: